bitdocs/bitdocs-code/docs/input.md

 ![Button Bit](https://i.shgcdn.com/2413271a-cdce-4bab-aeb2-91b2ed6f6522/-/format/auto/-/preview/3000x3000/-/quality/lighter/)

-The button acts like a gate, when you press it, it lets power through, but when it's not pressed, power isn't let through.
+When the button is pressed, it sends an ON signal.
+When it is not pressed, it sends an OFF signal.

 ## Delay